 Minimalists typically live by the principle “quality over quantity,” for a variety of good reasons.
 Of course, it cuts down on material possessions; but it also ensures a longer lifespan for an item, which means less money spent over time and less environmental impact.

 This idea also applies to people and services.
-When shifting work from your plate to someone else’s, make sure that entity has a history of thorough work and success.
+When shifting work from your plate to someone else’s, make sure that the entity has a history of thorough work and success.
 Investing upfront in a reputable negotiation partner that’s “built to last” will pay off with long-term monetary and time savings.

 3. Simplify and streamline.

 It’s become somewhat of a status symbol to be constantly busy, a badge of honor in our professional lives.
 But we often make things more difficult in the process.
-Sometimes, devoting time on the front end to simplify can go a long way in making life easier down the line.
+Sometimes, devoting time to the front end to simplify can go a long way in making life easier down the line.
 For instance, instead of having multiple contracts with the same vendor expire at different times, an expert negotiator can maneuver to make them co-terminus.
 Doing so means all contracts expire at the same time, giving you more leverage during future negotiations, and saving you time by consolidating multiple discussions into one project.

 4. Embrace the excess.